Anthony Stovold

 Writing where memory, place, and truth intersect.

-Anthony Stovold writes atmospheric political and historical fiction exploring memory, power, inheritance, and the hidden structures that survive beneath ordinary life.
+Anthony Stovold writes atmospheric literary fiction shaped by memory, inheritance, political silence, and the hidden structures that survive beneath ordinary life.

 The Road to Myself

-A candid and reflective memoir of desire, family, loss, and late-found peace.
+A reflective memoir of desire, family, distance, loss, and the long journey toward self-understanding.

 The Ramos Files